Table of Contents

 5 Conclusion

-Selecting a means of transporting gas and the state of transporting the gas require critical evaluation of available transportation infrastructure, the quantity of gas required by end-users, the total CAPEX and OPEX of the project.
+Selecting a means of transporting gas and the state of transporting the gas require critical evaluation of available transportation infrastructure, the quantity of gas required by end-users, and the total CAPEX and OPEX of the project.

 6 References